jundalisay/spblist/einstein.md

+THERE IS ALWAYS RELATIONALITY FROM THE 2 FORCES.
+EVEN THOUGHT EXPERIEMTNS HAVE THE 2 FORCES.
+HAVING NO 2 FORCES, ONLY 5 ELEMENTS WOULD LEAD TO BLANK

 The first step in fixing the theory of Relativity, is to recall that the Standard Model of Physics divides all forces into four categories which we arrange in a hierarchy:

 Material objects are made possible by atoms which are held together by the Strong force.
 The movement of such objects is governed by the classical mechanics established by Netwon, such as `F = ma` and the law of conservation of mass.
 This means that you can force-push a ball-mass to move it.